drone/docs/content/pipeline/docker/syntax/trigger.md

   - failure
 {{< / highlight >}}

-Execute a step on success or failure:
+Execute a pipeline on success or failure:

 {{< highlight text "linenos=table,linenostart=12" >}}
 trigger: